learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 ## Introduction

+We've now learned about two of the three _selection_ tools available to us in
-In this lesson we'll learn about the third tool available in JavaScript to use _selection_, the `switch` statement.
-It provides an alternate way of expressing conditional code that is less repetitive in cases where you want to test multiple conditions against a single value.
+JavaScript: the `if` statement and the `ternary` expression.
+In this lesson, we'll learn about a third: the `switch` statement.
+The `switch` statement provides an alternate way of expressing conditional code that is less repetitive in cases where you want to test multiple conditions against a single value.

 ![Seelection Image](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Selection_thick.png)